 Because of uncertainty in the best estimate, a risk margin is added.
 This is intended to cover the costs of providing risk capital (eligible Tier 1 and 2 capital).
 The risk margin is calculated as the present value of the capital cost, by keeping the risk capital equal to the solvency capital requirement which arises from taking over the portfolio.

-KLP and KLP Bedriftspensjon AS use transitional rules to calculate technical provisions in accordance with the Article 308d of the Solvency II Directive.
+KLP and KLP Bedriftspensjon AS use transitional rules to calculate technical provisions in accordance with the Article 56 of the Solvency II Regulation.
+Technical provisions (Solvency II Directive, Article 308d).
 The effect is calculated as the difference between the technical provisions (sum of best estimate and risk margin) and the insurance provisions in the accounts (the sum of the premium reserve, supplementary provisions, securities adjustment fund, other provisions for insurance funds and other technical provisions).
 The effect is reduced on a linear basis at the beginning of each year from 100 per cent on 1 January 2016 to 0 per cent on 1 January 2032.
 There is also a floor defined for valuation which limits the effect of the transitional rule.

 Tables 6 and 7 below show the technical provisions under Solvency II and the technical provisions in the financial accounts for the Group broken down by industries for KLP and KLP Bedriftspensjon AS.
 Technical provisions under Solvency II are shown both with and without the use of transitional rules for the technical provisions which KLP and KLP Bedriftspensjon AS use.
-The Solvency II provisions are calculated with a volatility adjustment as set out in Article 77d of the Solvency II Directive.
+The Solvency II provisions are calculated with a volatility adjustment as set out in Article 3(2) of the Solvency II Regulation.
+Yield curve (Article 77d of the Solvency II Directive).
 The volatility adjustment provides a mark-up in the risk-free market interest rate.
 This means that the obligations will be lower than they would have been without this adjustment.
 The effect depends on the amount of the markup.
-The adjustment as at 31.12.2018 represents an interest markup of 0.42 percentage points for the first ten years, after which it decreases slightly.
+The adjustment as at 31.12.2019 represents an interest markup of 0.40 percentage points for the first ten years, after which it decreases slightly.